 Nonetheless, I did come to see some of the data I had collected as relevant evidence for specific explanatory claims.
 However, I largely fumbled my way towards these interpretive decisions and related justificatory reasoning via a highly iterative process and I expected to receive criticism.
 (To my great surprise none was forthcoming in the thesis examination, so perhaps my justificatory reasoning was judged to be sufficiently persuasive).

 Related to this, two potential benefits of philosophy of science are that it can help to make what we’re doing implicitly much more explicit and it can problematise these activities.
-In doing so it makes arguments about what it means to do such things well (or poorly) and which can be drawn upon when evaluating knowledge practices and claims-making.
+In doing so it makes arguments about what it means to do such things well (or poorly) which can be drawn upon when managing and evaluating knowledge practices.

-Additionally, epistemological theories and frameworks like Longino’s ‘critical contextual empiricism’ can point us towards deeper consideration the constitutive roles of social interaction and necessary conditions on these social interactions.
+Additionally, epistemological theories and frameworks like Longino’s ‘critical contextual empiricism’ can point us towards deeper consideration the constitutive roles of social interaction and necessary conditions on (potentially) generative interaction.